taylor-tugboat/junit-testrail-reporter/README.md

 <br />

-You've got some test cases in TestRail that are automated and the results are ouputted in a junit-compliant format.
+You've got some test cases in TestRail that are automated and the results are ouputted in a JUnit format.
 This will report the results as a run in TestRail.

 <br />